 You cannot summon help in an emergency with a satellite messenger if your subscription plan has lapsed, and these devices are typically not as rugged or powerful as an EPIRB.

 The big advantage that satellite messenger devices such as SPOT and InReach have over an EPIRB is that you can use them for non-emergency communication, and send either a one-way or two-way text message - depending on the model - to any cell phone, from the most remote places on earth.

-We personally own a Garmin InReach, which allows for two-way text messaging using the Iridium satellite network, which offers global coverage.
+We personally own a Garmin InReach, which allows for two-way text messaging using the global coverage of the Iridium satellite network.

 Downsides of Satellite Messengers for Communication